PiSugar/pisugar-doc/docs/product-wiki/battery/safety-precautions.md

 The PiSugar power module uses rechargeable lithium batteries.
 To ensure transport safety and comply with aviation regulations, strictly follow these guidelines:

-- Carry-On Only: Lithium battery products MUST be carried in your hand luggage (carry-on).
+**Carry-On Only**: Lithium battery products MUST be carried in your hand luggage (carry-on).
 They are PROHIBITED in checked baggage.
 This is mandatory for most airlines and the International Air Transport Association (IATA).

-- Battery Charge Level: Reduce battery charge to below 5% before boarding to minimize thermal runaway risk.
+**Battery Charge Level**: Reduce battery charge to below 5% before boarding to minimize thermal runaway risk.
 Perform discharging away from fire sources in a well-ventilated area.

-- Protective Packaging: Package the battery separately to prevent contact with metal items or other power interfaces, preventing short circuits during transport.
+**Protective Packaging**: Package the battery separately to prevent contact with metal items or other power interfaces, preventing short circuits during transport.
 Using a battery case or anti-static bag is safer.

-- Product Documentation: Carry this manual or a printout in case airlines or customs require explanation.
+**Product Documentation**: Carry this manual or a printout in case airlines or customs require explanation.
 It states the product is a small, portable, low-power development board power module.

-- Check Destination Rules: Regulations for battery transport vary by country/region.
+**Check Destination Rules**: Regulations for battery transport vary by country/region.
 Check the specific restrictions of the airline and destination country beforehand to ensure compliance.

-- If Denied: If instructed to dispose of the battery at security or the gate, comply with airline staff instructions.
+**If Denied**: If instructed to dispose of the battery at security or the gate, comply with airline staff instructions.
 Do NOT attempt to hide the battery to board, as this may carry legal risks.

 ## Technical Support and Other Information